swapnilin/NLP-Preprocessing-Techniques/README.md

 ## Bag of Words (BOW)
 BOW is a technique used in natural language processing to represent text as a collection of words, ignoring the order of the words.
 It creates a histogram of the frequency of each word in a document or a corpus.
+This approach is suitable for tasks such as sentiment analysis, where the overall sentiment of the text is more important than the specific order of the words.

 ### Example:
 Consider the following two sentences: